Treehouse of Horror XII

 "Treehouse of Horror XII", titled onscreen as "The Simpsons Halloween Special XII", is the first episode of the thirteenth season of the American animated television series The Simpsons.
 Because of Fox's contract with Major League Baseball's World Series, the episode first aired on the Fox network in the United States on November 6, 2001, nearly one week after Halloween.
 It is the twelfth annual Treehouse of Horror episode, consisting of three self-contained segments.
-In the first segment, "Hex and the City", a gypsy puts a curse on Homer, which puts everybody he cares about in danger.
-In the second segment, "House of Whacks", a parody on both 2001: A Space Odyssey and Demon Seed, the Simpson family buys a new house, who falls in love with Marge and attempts to kill Homer.
+In the first segment, "Hex and the City", a Gypsy puts a curse on Homer, which puts everybody he cares about in danger.
+In the second segment, "House of Whacks", a parody of both 2001: A Space Odyssey and Demon Seed, the Simpson family buys a robotic house that falls in love with Marge and attempts to kill Homer.
 In the third and final segment, "Wiz Kids", which lampoons the Harry Potter franchise, Lord Montymort attempts to capture Lisa, a skilled magician, in order to drain her magic powers.

 The episode was written by Joel H. Cohen, John Frink, Don Payne and Carolyn Omine while Jim Reardon served as the director.
 It was the second Treehouse of Horror to not employ "scary names" in the credits.
 According to executive producer Ian Maxtone-Graham, this was due to the September 11 attacks, after which the Simpsons staff tried to be more serious and sensitive.
 However, according to current show runner Al Jean, the "scary names" were dropped because they were too difficult to come up with.
 The episode contains numerous references and parodies to science fiction and horror works, including 2001: A Space Odyssey, Demon Seed, Harry Potter and Star Wars.
 The episode also features Pierce Brosnan and Matthew Perry as guest stars.

 The episode was considered a success in the ratings when it first aired, boosting the Fox network to victory among viewers between ages 18 and 49 the night it was broadcast.
-Since airing, the episode has received mixed reviews from critics; "Wiz Kids" was particularly targeted for criticism, while "House of Whacks" was often considered to be the best of the three.
+Since airing, the episode has received mixed reviews from critics; "Wiz Kids" was particularly targeted for criticism, while "House of Whacks" was often considered to be the best of the three segments.